blockchaintp/sextant/docs/users/overview.md

-# Users Overview
+# Users

-Text here
+Sextant keeps track of users and their role-based access to clusters and deployments.
+However only adminstrators can manage users.